-Fact vs. Fiction
+The Insanity Defense: Fact vs. Fiction

 Regardless of these facts, the public's concern about the insanity defense has made it more difficult than ever before for the defense to be used successfully.
-Furthermore, the inadvisable use of the defense by criminal defendants has resulted in a narrowing of the definitions relating to the defense and a general skepticism directed at defendants who use the defense.
+Furthermore, the inadvisable use of the defense by criminal defendants has resulted in a narrowing of the definitions relating to the defense and a general skepticism directed at defendants who use it.

 The public showed great interest in the Yates trial.
 Some members of the public, especially but not limited to women's groups, sympathized with Yates due to her battle with post-partum depression.
-At her trial, four out of five psychiatrists and one psychologist testified that Yates did not know right from wrong.
+At her trial, four out of five psychiatrists and one psychologist testified that Yates didn't know right from wrong.
 However, the single mental health expert called by the prosecution testified that Yates indeed knew right from wrong, and the jury eventually rejected her insanity defense.
 Facts later revealed that the state's expert had presented false testimony regarding Yates, and a Texas appellate court later reversed her conviction and ordered a new trial.